 Online or virtual networking is a lot like networking in person, it requires time and dedication for it to be successful.
-As we operate in the shut-in economy, with working-from-home as the new norm, 24 Seven’s talent recruitment team wanted to share the best practices for virtual networking so you can continue to make connections while staying inside.
+24 Seven's recruiters wanted to share their best practices for virtual networking so you can continue to make connections, grow your career and get hired.

 Start with a List

 When was the last time you sat down and thought about who you know, who you’d like to know, or who you’d like to know better?
 Start by making a list of people – former colleagues, university alumni, friends of friends, who you’d like to include in your virtual networking strategy.
 Some of these people will be easy for you to reach and connect with, others might take a bit more time.
 Notate the industry each one works in and whether or not you have their contact information.
 To keep track of everyone on your list, a simple spreadsheet or google doc will help you stay organized.
 As we said, virtual networking is very similar to in-person and this list will come in handy no matter how you're choosing to network.

 Social Media is Your Friend

 Now that you have your list, it’s time to hit social media.
 Contrary to popular belief, it’s not enough to add a few new connections on LinkedIn or friends on Facebook and call it a day.
-Developing meaningful relationships that could potentially help you in your career will take time.
-Start with the list you made earlier and do your research to determine which platform you’ll use to reach out.
+Developing meaningful relationships that could potentially help with your virtual networking goals will take time.
 Once you’ve made connections start a conversation, either checking in or sharing a piece of relevant industry news.
 If you don’t feel comfortable reaching out right away, see if the person has made a post recently that you can like or comment on.
 The idea is to stay in front of people and then take the opportunity to start a conversation when it feels right.
 When it comes to LinkedIn, the platform gives you the opportunity to have a public or private profile.
-For the purposes of networking our talent recruitment team recommends public, this allows you to be searchable and people can see when you look at their profiles.
-If you’ll be using Facebook and Instagram to grow your professional network, audit your profiles to make sure they’re appropriate and network ready.
+For the purposes of virtual networking our recruitment agency team recommends public, this allows you to be searchable and people can see when you look at their profiles.
+If you’ll be using Facebook and Instagram to grow your professional network, audit your profiles to make sure they’re appropriate and virtual networking ready.

 Time to Put on Your Writer’s Hat

-If you have some downtime and are looking to make more connections in your industry or field, 24 Seven recommends publishing some of your own content.
-Choose a topic, whether you want to focus on a recent trend or new piece of technology and come up with your spin.
+If you have some downtime and are looking to make more connections in your industry or field, our recruiters recommends publishing some of your own content.
+Choose a topic, maybe a recent trend or new piece of technology, and come up with your own spin.
 Once you have something ready to go that is authentic and adds value (and has been proofread), you can publish it to LinkedIn or your blog if you have one.
 From here you can share your article to social media or email it to the connections on your list from earlier.
 Everyone is looking for information and content especially right now, by creating your own thought leadership you’ll provide value and a unique point of view.
 Sharing your opinion will help people get to know you better and feel more connected even in a virtual setting.

 Better Yourself and be a Better Connection